How do you plan logistics operations for Black Friday?

 2. Check your layout and adapt if needed

-The impact of a warehouse’s design is crucial in responding to peak season logistics operations.
+A warehouse’s design is crucial in responding to peak season logistics operations.
 How stock and picking areas are arranged directly affect the time spent on picking.

-3. Do not neglect operator training
+3. Don't neglect operator training

-The operator versatility is one of the key assets when we talk about peak season logistic operations.
+Operator versatility is one of the key assets when we talk about peak season logistic operations.
 However, working under pressure without the right tools can be counterproductive.
 Training is the core element that equips operators with the skills they need to perform effectively during peak activity.
 Two types fit all:

 4. Make the most of WMS functionalities

 Using a WMS is a great help in managing a warehouse during peak seasons.
 Operations are automated and optimized thanks to the program, which tells your team which tasks to execute step by step and in what order.
 This way, there's no confusion — even in peaks in activity.